selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_extension_v1.html.markdown

 # selectel\_dbaas\_extension\_v1

-**WARNING**: This resource is deprecated and is going to be removed soon.
+**WARNING**: This resource is deprecated.
 You should use extension resource for specific datastore type.

 Manages a V1 extension resource within Selectel Managed Databases Service.
 Can be installed only for PostgreSQL datastores.